gobeyondidentity/customer-docs/docs/integration-guides/intune.md

 ## Step 4: Configure and push mobile apps

-You’ll configure the mobile apps in Intune to assign your managed app configuration policy in this step.
+You'll configure the mobile apps in Intune to assign your managed app configuration policy in this step.

 ### iOS